prince-modi/prince-modi.github.io/content/publication/journal-paper/jpdc-flotilla-2025/index.md

 publication_short: "JPDC"

 abstract: >
-  Federated Learning (FL) has emerged as a critical privacy-preserving technique for distributed model training, yet many existing frameworks are simulation-focused and lack deployment realism.
-We introduce Flotilla, a flexible and lightweight FL platform designed for real-world edge environments, offering modular strategy support, asynchronous updates, and high fault tolerance.
+  We introduce *Flotilla*, a flexible and lightweight FL platform designed for real-world edge environments, offering modular strategy support, asynchronous updates, and high fault tolerance.
 It runs efficiently on edge hardware like Raspberry Pi and Jetson, outperforming or matching top frameworks like Flower, OpenFL, and FedML, while scaling seamlessly to 1000+ clients.

 tags:
 - Federated Learning